NikDevx/homebridge-philips-air/README.md

 1. Install Homebridge using the [official instructions](https://github.com/homebridge/homebridge/wiki).
 2. Install this plugin using `sudo npm install -g homebridge-philips-air --unsafe-perm`.
+3. Run command in your console `sudo chmod -R 777 /usr/lib/node_modules/homebridge-philips-air/sensor`.
-3. Update your configuration file.
+4. Update your configuration file.
 See configuration sample below.

 If you are using CoAP or Plain CoAP: